automenta/cognote/README.md

 ### Logic engine

-- Prolog-based logic and reasoning
+- Prolog-like logic and reasoning
-- Coordinates system proceses and manages prioritizable resources
+- Coordinates system proceses
+- Manages prioritizable resources
+- Manages notifications and events, used in implementing app features and interacting with users
 - Develops and executes plans
-- Notes comprise a 'surface' level interface, controlling dependent internal activity
-- Framework managing notifications and events, used in implementing app features
+- System activity guided by user's Note editing

 ### TODO List (App)